JuliaCI/coreupload-buildkite-plugin/README.md

 * `core_pattern`: A glob expression that should match every core file you want to process.
 * `compressor`: A compressor to be used to reduce corefile size before upload.
 Currently only supports `none` and `zstd`.
 Note that `zstd` must be available on the path in order to be used.
-* `gdb_commands:` An array of commands that will be invoked by `gdb` before upload, for easy visual inspection of useful debugging information without even downloading the corefiles.
+* `gdb_commands`: An array of commands that will be invoked by `gdb` before upload, for easy visual inspection of useful debugging information without even downloading the corefiles.
 Note that `gdb` and `file` must be available on the path in order to be used.
+* `disabled`: A parameter that, if provided and non-empty, disables the plugin entirely.